WWE Worlds Collide: History

-In early January 2019, WWE announced an interbrand tournament to take place during the weekend of that year's Royal Rumble pay-per-view and it would stream on the WWE Network.
+In early January 2019, the American professional wrestling promotion WWE announced an interbrand tournament to take place during the weekend of that year's Royal Rumble event, and it would stream on the WWE Network.
 The tournament was a two-day event, held on January 26 and 27 at the Phoenix Convention Center in Phoenix, Arizona, and aired on tape delay as a single broadcast on February 2.
-The event hosted a 15-man single-elimination tournament, called the Worlds Collide Tournament, which was evenly divided between the NXT, NXT UK, and 205 Live brands.
+The event hosted a 15-man single-elimination tournament, called the Worlds Collide Tournament, taking its name from a 1994 WCW event, which was evenly divided between the NXT, NXT UK, and 205 Live brands.
 The winner of the tournament received a future match for a championship of their choice, with the choices being the NXT Championship, the NXT North American Championship, NXT UK's WWE United Kingdom Championship, and 205 Live's WWE Cruiserweight Championship—the latter only being an option if the winner was within the 205 lb. weight limit.

 On March 28, 2019, WWE announced that Worlds Collide would return during April's WrestleMania Axxess festival.
 In addition to the three brands previously featured at the Worlds Collide special, wrestlers from the Raw and SmackDown brands would also participate in the events.
 On April 9, WWE announced that these events would air as a four-episode streaming television series on the WWE Network titled WWE Worlds Collide, starting on April 14.

 During WWE's Royal Rumble 2020 weekend announcements, WWE revealed that another Worlds Collide event would be livestreamed on the WWE Network on January 25, 2020, and broadcast from the Toyota Center in Houston, Texas, though unlike the first event, it would only feature the NXT and NXT UK brands and not also 205 Live (which would cease operations in February 2022).
-Also unlike the first event, there was not a Worlds Collide Tournament with a future championship opportunity at stake.
+Also, unlike the first event, there was not a Worlds Collide Tournament with a future championship opportunity at stake.
 Instead, the card's matches were interbrand matches pitting wrestlers from NXT against those from NXT UK.